Redneloss/BCD-Multiplying/README.md

 # BCD-Multiplying
-This is a simple assembly program that multiplies a 10-digital positive number with a 1-digital positive number from the console and shows the result
+This is a simple assembly program that multiplies a 10-digital positive integer with a 10-digital positive integer from the console and shows the result